-

 The Traitors On Stage and the Trouble With Murder Mysteries

-in FeaturesAs The Traitors prepares to make the leap from television to the stage, the production faces a challenge few plays ever encounter: how to preserve secrecy, scale and suspense in a live medium, and whether the murder-mystery genre is ready to become dangerous again.
+in FeaturesAs The Traitors moves from television to the stage, the production faces a central challenge: how to preserve secrecy, scale and suspense in a live medium, and whether the murder mystery genre can feel dangerous again.

 -